Selkirk and Kootenay Bike Tour

 Kaslo Hotel

-You have a tough decision to make today – ride or relax?
-Since we return to Kaslo at the end of the day, there’s really no reason to do … anything.
-That said, we do suggest you consider a ride up to the end of the Kootenay Lake and back.
-If it makes any difference in your decision, a regional bike and ski shop calls this “the most stunning out and back you will ever ride.”
+You have a tough decision to make today – ride, relax, or enjoy another activity?
+For those who want to ride, we suggest a ride up to the end of the Kootenay Lake and back.
+One regional bike and ski shop calls this “the most stunning out and back you will ever ride.”
 High praise in a region with world class scenery for sure.
-Since it’s an out and back route, and lunch and dinner are on your own today, you can go as far as you choose.
+Since it’s an out and back route – you can go as far as you choose.
+If you prefer to take some time off the bike, Kaslo offers hiking, golfing, and kayaking, (not included).
+Lunch and dinner are on your own today.

 Day 06